 Big Life Journal has created printable Goal Setting Kits which can be great for kids at the start of a new year.
 Parents may want to utilize calendars, journals or vision boards for setting and achieving goals.
 Roseke points out, “Anything that helps your child visualize and keep track of their progress will be beneficial when first starting out.”

-The bottom line on teaching kids how to set goals
+The bottom line on goal setting for kids

 Ultimately, it’s best to be concerned less with whether kids are successful in meeting their goals and more about how they are successful or unsuccessful with it, points out Johnson.